 The workaround to this is to assume that people don’t know what you’re talking about.

 You have to walk them through the process so things make sense to them.
 They should get the feeling that everything is falling into place.

 Don’t just assume that the reader, by finding himself or herself on your website, would automatically know what you’re talking about.

 Mistake #11: Failing to break down answers to search intent

 If you’re writing a blog post or article that you’re going to be publishing online, keep in mind that you have to deliver value to the reader of that content.

-Usually, the main reason why the reader is even checking out your content is because they entered a keyword or a keyphrase into Google.
-They have a clear intent when entering those terms.
+Usually, the main reason why the reader is even checking out your content is because they entered a keyword or a keyphrase into Google and have a clear intent when entering those search terms.